Revolutionary Suicide: Synopsis

 Revolutionary Suicide was written when Newton was only 31 and he dedicated the book to his parents.
 As well as being the story of his life up to that point it also includes his manifesto and political philosophy.
 In the opening manifesto section Newton outlines his idea of ‘revolutionary suicide’ as opposed to what he describes as ‘reactionary suicide’.
 Reactionary suicide is a suicide brought about by despair with one's social conditions.
 On the other hand, Newton says a ‘revolutionary suicide’ is a death brought about by forcibly challenging the system and repressive agencies that can lead a person to commit reactionary suicide.
 In other words, the revolutionary knows he or she will risk death but chooses to fight to improve the conditions for their community rather than submit to the existing state that has created these conditions.

 The book goes on to describe his time growing up tough on the streets of Oakland, how he taught himself to read by studying Plato's Republic, his political awakening and the formation of the BPP with Bobby Seale.
 The next chapters detail the shooting of officer Frey, his trial conviction and later release.
 The later chapters cover the period after his release and his attempts to rebuild the Party.
 The last chapters cover his visit to China and what he describes as the ‘defection’ of Eldridge Cleaver.
-While Revolutionary Suicide is written in the first person, in an interview in 2007 Blake claims to have done the actual writing.